electricjones/data-manager/ioc.md

 NOTE: For the moment, you cannot prepare dependencies that are instances of containers.

 Any feedback here would be appreciated.
-Take a look at `ManagesIocInterface` for future plans.
+Take a look at `IocManagerInterface` for future plans.